haikalfitri/Twitter-Sentiment-Analysis-ODL/README.md

 data_merged = pd.concat(frames, ignore_index=True);
 ```

-Next, filtered the dataset to include only the tweets that are in English language and save the file for the processing.
+Next, filtered the dataset to include only the tweets that are in English language and save the file for the data pre-processing.
 ```python
 #filter tweets in english only
 eng_only = data_merged.loc[data_merged['language']=="en"]